denis-onder/sentinel/README.md

 > These scripts are supposed to be ran from root-level in the file structure.

-> NOTE: You are supposed to run the installation scripts first before you are able to run the other scripts.
+> NOTE: You are supposed to run the installation script (prep) first before you are able to run the other scripts.

 - `npm run prep - Installs both the front-end and the back-end dependencies.`